neiln3121/dominos/README.md

 CLI for playing a games of Dominos

-Specify number of players as cmd argument, e.g.
+Specify number of players (default is 2) as cmd argument, e.g.

     ./dominos --players=4

-or use default of 2 players

 First enter name of each player
 Pick first 7 dominos anonymously from a table of 28